 A methane digester (anaerobic manure digester) converts the energy stored in livestock waste to methane (or biogas), which can produce renewable energy.

 Digester gas from farming and other agricultural operations is generated from the breakdown of livestock waste when the gas is captured within a large plastic cover, known as a digester.
 The manure decomposes in the absence of oxygen (anaerobic digestion).
-Typically the decomposition of livestock waste results in vast amounts of methane, which vents naturally to the atmosphere.
+Typically, the decomposition of livestock waste results in vast amounts of methane, which vents naturally to the atmosphere.

 Methane Destruction